KieranGliver/first-to-bleed/README.md

   - Slight randomness to increase excitement
   - Force is reflected on bounce lossing magnitude
   - Some Plebs have bounce direction preferences?

+### Keywords

+#### Rush

+Plebs gain a movement speed buff for three seconds up to three stacks.
+(125%, 150%, 200%)

+#### Industrial

+Plebs will trigger on touch effects twice for five seconds

+#### Exploit

+Plebs will deal double damage for five seconds

+#### Bewitched

+Plebs moved randomly for 5 seconds

 ---

 ## Buildings

-### Rarity
+### Building Data

+- id: A constant number given to all buildings
+- cost: Total cost of ducats in game
+- faction: The faction the building belongs to
-Buildings come in Common, Rare, and Legendary tiers, affecting cost and power.
+- rarity: Common, Rare, Epic, and Legendary tiers, affecting cost and power.
+- description: Text describing how a building operates

 ### Placement